jalalah/389Rfall18/week/1/writeup/README.md

 ### Part 2 (75 pts)

+After finding the security issues in the firmware, I'd want to tell my boss.
+Before I tell my boss, I'd consult people I knew I could trust beforehand.
+I'd want second opinions on my data and also advice on how to go about informing my boss.

-I'd be very careful about who I share my conclusion with.
-Even if I had intelligent coworkers whom I got along with and respected, I'd be considerate of the fact the information could be retold by people incorrectly.
+I'd be very careful about who I share my discoveries with.
+Even if I had intelligent coworkers whose insights I respected, I'd be considerate of the fact the information could be retold by people incorrectly.
 I don't want my words to get twisted.
-Even worse, I wouldn't want it to turn into office gossip.

-If I have important data, I'd want it to be displayed correctly and from my own words.
-That way, there'd be no grey area and I could be positive it's explained the way I want it to.
+If I have important data that I intend to show my boss, I'd want it to be displayed correctly and come directly from me.

-I'd go to my boss about the situation; that'd be something I'd decide right away.
-However, I'd consult people I knew I could trust beforehand.
-I wouldn't talk to them specifically about what I discovered, instead I'd speak generally about the best way to conduct myself in front of my boss so they take me and what I'm saying seriously.

-After going to my boss, even if they let me know they'll handle it I wouldn't be hands off and turn my cheek to the situation.
-Instead, I'd be sure to follow up with them so they're aware I'm willing to be proactive in seeing the process through.
+If, after going to my boss, I'm told the situation will be handled, I'd want to be apart of fixing the security issue.
+Even if I cannot directly help, I'd follow up with whatever team is working on it and let it be known I'm willing to be proactive in seeing the process through.

 If my company is unwilling to postpone the ECU release, I'd feel like it's out of my control and not my responsibility to push my ideas forward.
+I'd only feel partly responsible if harm occurs and I hadn't said *anything* to *anyone*.
+However, I wouldn't take responsibility if I told someone above me and it was their decision to not go forward with it.
+Also, it wouldn't be my fault the security issue even happened since I was just auditing a process other people were working on.
+I caught the mistake, I didn't make it.
+These reasons would make me feel like its not on my shoulders to do everything I can and risk it all to postpone the release.

-However, thinking more emotionally, I wouldn't want people to be injured from something I could've prevented.
-Because of this, I would be more driven to push my discoveries forward so no one had to be harmed from something I could've prevented.
+Despite knowing it's not my job to push forward after being rejected, I still wouldn't want people to be injured from something I could've prevented.
+Because of this, I would still be driven to push my discoveries a bit more forward so no one had to be harmed from something I could've prevented.

-After the rejection to postpone, I'd be more open to showing others what I've concluded about the firmware.
+I'd be more open to showing others what I've concluded about the firmware.
 I'd tell coworkers so they could get involved.
 After getting more people to agree with me and opinions on how to continue onward, I'd try to use the more voices as a way to reason with the company that it's important.

-I'd feel responsible if harm occurs and I hadn't say *anything* to *anyone*.
-However, I won't feel responsible if I told someone and it was their decision to not go forward with it.
-I'm not the head of the company, I'm not my own boss, I don't have a high position in the ECU, etc. Even if I cared emotionally, I don't think it's on my shoulders to do everything I can and risk it all to postpone the release.
+If, after all of this, it's still rejected, that is as far as I'd go.